hyl3rid/blog/data/blog/greencurry.md

 ⦁ Lower the heat and let it simmer for about 10 minutes or until the vegetables are tender.
 ⦁ Remove the curry from heat, squeeze lime and mix well.
 ⦁ Garnish with Thai basil and green chilis.
 Serve alongside jasmine rice.
 Enjoy.
-**Note**: You can add different vegetables like broccoli, zucchini, carrots, peas, etc., to this recipe.
+**Note**: You can add different vegetables like broccoli, cauliflower, zucchini, carrots, peas, etc., to this recipe.